 The emerald blue water no longer contained the sparkling mysteries of its submerged beauty but was flanked by a row of longboats floating idly.
 At the same time, the sands rapidly become covered with a scattering of feet, and the air fills with uncontrolled mayhem and the screams of boat captains.

 Garbage and sunscreen polluted the water, destroying a huge part of the ecosystem that makes this area so naturally stunning.

 Our boat to Maya Bay was too large to dock directly on the shoreline.
 Instead, we anchored a few meters further around the island, where we had to swim through the surge of waves to reach the spider-web of rope constructed to help pull ourselves in and up into this stunning hideaway.

 Those tranquil scenes from the Beach movie immediately shattered on dry land.
 I never expected to get lucky visiting Maya Bay in its untouched, immaculate form.
-Besides, I was just the same as every other tourist landing there, impacting the landscape with every trudge through the jungle and swim in the sea.
+Besides, I was just the same as every other tourist landing there, impacting the landscape with every trudge through the jungle and short swim in the sea.

 Heavily marketed as a single trip or as a small part of an all-day boat cruise around the islands, the popularity of Maya Bay will never, ever dwindle.
 Especially now that Maya Bay’s reopening puts it firmly back on the sightseeing circuit.

 For many, the trip to Maya Bay was about trying hard to get their best snap on Thailand’s most famous beach.
 Many were completely unaware of where they were and what spectacle of nature they were standing in.
 This scenario, to me, was what summed up the Maya Bay setting perfectly.
 The chance to get that bucket list picture… and nothing else.

 And when you found a moment where the coast was clear, you could stand there and imagine – if only for a few seconds – the pure, immaculate beauty this once was.